 The need here is to have you question how your work will help achieve the goal.
 If you are given a vague subject, vague tasks, and an approach that is your own, you don’t know really how your work will help achieve the department goal.

 So ask.
 “If I do x, y, and z, will that achieve my portion of the department goal?
 How will I know that?”
+Once you can do that, you can see if you have an achievement to include on your resume.

 Most of us are given projects to complete over the course of the year.
 You either work on the team that is doing the project or you are given a project to complete by your manager.
 Hopefully one that contributes to the department goals!